william-galvin/chess/README.md

   * [Next Steps / TODOs](https://github.com/william-galvin/chess/edit/main/README.md#next-steps--todos)

 ## Installation and Usage
 This repo is not meant to be immediately usable in its current form.
-Theoretically, you could download `NN.pt` and `chess_bot.exe` and direct a chess GUI to the `.exe` and it *might* work.
+In theory, the whole codebase could be recreated from `NN.pt` and `main.rs`—but the current project structure isn’t really conducive to building the way most Rust projects should be.
+(In my defense, this was the first Rust code I’d ever written, so with hindsight I’d do it differently.)

 ## Motivation
 I wanted to start learning several things, all at once, with very little prior experience in any of them: Rust, Machine Learning, and being good at chess.
-I also had a $300 Google Cloud credit to spend, and what better way to do that than spending weeks training the same models over and over again, anxiously tweaking the hyperparameters?
+I also had a $300 Google Cloud credit to spend, and what better way to do that than spending weeks training the same models over and over again, frantically tweaking the hyperparameters?

+And overall, I would say this project was largely successful to those ends.
+I know a bit about Rust, I’m out of GCP money, and I’m (at least temporarily) cured of my desire to play chess.
+Also, the engine plays a decent game of chess and the machine learning is able to pick out some not-terrible moves.

 ## Project Structure
 There are two main components to this project.
 The first is the actual chess-playing logic, which is in `src/main.rs`.
 (More on that below.)

-The second, larger but arguably less interesting, part is the neural networks written in PyTorch.
-If it looks suspiciously like the code in `data` was lifted directly from tutorials and forums and whatnot, it's probably because it was.
-Many of the design choices in this section are arbitrary, too—if you ask me, *Why are there x layers instead of y?* Or, *How did you pick that activation function?* Or, *What's up with specifically 15 epochs?* I won't have a good answer.
+The second, larger, part is the neural networks written in PyTorch.
+A lot of the code is taken from various tutorials—and as I’m certainly no expert in ML, many of the choices about architecture and structure are either copied from academic papers or entirely arbitrary.
+As well, a significant amount of boilerplate, especially in the autoencoder’s layers, is redundant between files, which is something to be improved upon going forward

 ## Neural Networks
 ### Acknowledgements
 Thank you to the author's of [DeepChess](https://www.researchgate.net/publication/306081185_DeepChess_End-to-End_Deep_Neural_Network_for_Automatic_Learning_in_Chess), the paper that provided a roadmap for my program.
-By roadmap, I mean I basically implemented the whole thing, just not as well.
+There are a few key differences in my implementation (which, admittedly, probably make it worse) that I discuss below, but DeepChess provided the foundation for this project.

 I would also like to specifically thank the maintaners of the unofficial [Lichess Master's Database](https://database.nikonoel.fr/), from which my data was sourced.

-And of course, every kind (and not so kind) soul that's ever answered any question on any forum (yes, I mean *all of them*).
+And of course, every kind (and not so kind) soul that's ever answered any question on any forum :)

 ### Overview
-The big idea behind the neural network component of this project was this: If I had a giant database full of chess positions annoted with who won the game from which the position came, I could then train a NN to look at two positions, and tell me which one white was more likely to win.
-(This is dircetly from DeepChess.)
+The big idea behind the neural network component of this project is this: If I have a giant database full of chess positions, each annoted with who won the game from which the position came, I could then train a NN to look at two positions, and tell me which one white was more likely to win.
+(This idea is proposed by DeepChess.)

-Then, that could be used to order some or all of the legal moves from a position *where we don't know who's going to win because we're in the middle of the game*.
+Then, that could be used to rank some or all of the legal moves from a position *where we don't know who's going to win, because we're in the middle of the game*.

 ### Chess Position $\longrightarrow$ Tensor
 To transform a chess position into a usable input for a neural network, I represented the board as a 780 $\times$ 1 vector, where each entry is a bit (1 or 0) and is determined as follows: